Getting your Trinity Audio player ready...

 I’d heard the lines a million times throughout our friendship, so I jumped in to finish his spiel.

 “Yeah, I know.
-All writers are avatars who pull from the cosmic consciousness to give form to the mysterious.”
+All writers are avatars who pull from the cosmic consciousness to give form to the fabric of things.”

 “Okay.
-The possibility is there, but I gave Hellie the rules.
+I see the pattern, but I gave Hellie rules.
 She won’t kill.
 Right, Hellie?”

 Her expression appeared obedient, so I petted the top of her head.

-“Besides, can is not will.
+“Besides, can kill is not will kill.
 I feel fine.
+You’ve seen her.
 Do you feel okay?”

 “For now, but you’re her master.
 That makes you exempt, dude.
+The verdict is still out for everyone else.
 Billy, we are dealing with the unknown.
-We should be chaining Hellie in the boiler room, not taking her to class.”
+You should be chaining Hellie in the boiler room, not taking her to class.”

 “Hey, hey now.
 We are not chaining her up!”